Dugo Selo

-Dugo Selo is a town in Zagreb County, Croatia.
+Dugo Selo is a town with 17,676 inhabitants in Zagreb County, Croatia.

 Geography

 Dugo Selo (lit.
 Long Village) is a 20 km drive from Zagreb city centre.

 The town covers an area of 51 km² and it consists of numerous settlements.
 The summit of the hill Martin Breg is situated in the northern part of the town.
 Most neighborhoods of Dugo Selo are located on the Martin Breg slopes.

 Dugo Selo is usually considered an exurb of Zagreb.
 It is also a part of Zagreb metropolitan area.

 Transportation

 The railway lines from Zagreb, to Koprivnica and to Novska connect to each other at a major railway station, which is located in the southern part of town.
 All three lines are part of Pan-European Corridors Vb and X respectively.

 The main thoroughfare of Dugo Selo is Ž3034 county road (Zagreb-Križevci), an east–west heavily travelled two-lane road.
 Because of the proximity, a substantial amount of inhabitants commute to Zagreb, thereby creating congestion during peak hours.
 The congestion on the Dugo Selo's part of the route is mild.
 The Ž3034 used to be classified as D41 state road before the D10 expressway was built.